 Idaho Falls hosts “Liberty On Parade” in celebration of Independence Day.
 Tens of thousands of people line the roughly five mile parade route each year to see the 100+ entries.
 Our property on South Boulevard is along this route.
 We invite you, your family, and anyone else you care to bring to join us as we celebrate our freedom watching this parade.
 The parade begins at 9:00 AM, so come early to get a good seat.

-Find more information about the 4th of July Parade on the Idaho Falls Camber of Commerce website.
+Find more information about the 4th of July Parade on the Idaho Falls Chamber of Commerce website.